 AP, and through the Reduced Neighbor Report element by including a TBTT Information field carrying the

-MLD Parameters subfield for the added AP, in the Beacon and Probe Response frames transmitted by other APs affiliated with the same AP MLD.
+MLD Parameters subfield for (#22092)each added affiliated AP, in the Beacon and Probe Response frames transmitted by other APs affiliated with the same AP MLD.

-If an existing AP of the AP MLD where the affiliated AP is being added corresponds to a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall follow the procedures in 35.3.4.4 (Multi-Link element usage in the context of discovery) and 35.3.4.1 (AP behavior) to announce the added affiliated AP through the Basic Multi-Link element and the Reduced Neighbor Report element.
+If an (#22091) affiliated AP is added to an AP MLD which has another affiliated AP that corresponds to a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall follow the procedures in 35.3.4.4 (Multi-Link element usage in the context of discovery) and 35.3.4.1 (AP behavior) to announce the added affiliated AP through the Basic Multi-Link element and the Reduced Neighbor Report element.

 For the added affiliated AP, rules defined in 35.3.4.4 (Multi-Link element usage in the context of discovery)